Find a Web Domain for Your Creative Business

 Profit margins of 50% or higher are very possible.
 Cost of materials is not particularly high, but make sure you can fully invest the time required to make your business profitable.
 Candlemaking is a very general field, so create differentiation through the kinds of candles you sell (pillar, floating, votive, tea, etc.), or through the quality of your offering.

-Entrepreneurs that are interested in supplying for multiple art forms might consider starting their own craft store.
+Creative entrepreneurs that are interested in supplying for multiple art forms might consider starting their own craft store.
 Craft stores typically make money by buying craft supplies in bulk at wholesale prices and reselling them at a profit.
 Another, less common way this type of business makes money is by designing and creating original arts and crafts products.
 Some stores also offer classes in sewing or quilting.

 The profits from craft store businesses vary widely, depending on the cost of materials and pricing.
 Large chains can make upwards of a billion dollars in profits yearly, and while your store will make significantly less than this, it does indicate that there is a very profitable market for craft supplies.